 - Seinfeld: the woman who gets sick when the silica pack gets into the salsa placed out at Putamayo.
 By a typical turn of events, Jerry's number is on speed dial under "Poison Control".

-- This is probably really obscure, but the mid-70s syndicated kids show Salty had an episode where they had to find someone who had eaten rancid food and didn't know it.
+- The mid-70s syndicated kids show Salty had an episode where they had to find someone who had eaten rancid food and didn't know it.

 - All in the Family: Archie may or may not have eaten toxic mushrooms after a recall due to botulism.
 He ends up going to the ER for a painful anti-toxin injection.
 Afterwards, Edith realizes that they weren't the recalled brand to begin with.